Trump pleads not guilty to Jan. 6 charges

 Trump walked into the courtroom wearing his signature blue suit and red tie with a stony expression on his face, a look that changed little during the brief proceedings.

-The former president spoke little during the hearing, answering questions about his name and age.
+The former president spoke little during the hearing, answering questions about his name and age, while rarely glancing at prosecutors.
 When asked whether he understood that his words could be used against him, he replied in the affirmative.

 While largely procedural in nature, the historic nature of Trump’s appearance was reflected by some unusual attendees – several federal district court judges were sitting in the gallery.